MarkPearlCoZa/Blog_General/_posts/2016-09-26-Working-With-Nulls.md

 }
 ~~~

-We also define another class that acs as our Null Object Class, it looks as follows...
+We also define another class that acts as our Null Object Class, it looks as follows...

 ~~~
 Class DoNothingWork : SomeWork